 Welcome to the Parish Council website.
 We hope you find it useful and informative.
 Scarning Parish Council is a civic local authority, which means there are rules and regulations which we have to adhere to, but we are your Parish Council and are here to represent residents of Scarning.
 Please feel free to contact the Clerk by phone or email.
 If you prefer, you are always welcome to attend one of our meetings.

-The next Parish Council meeting will be held in the Village Hall on 26 June at 7pm.
+The next Parish Council meeting will be held in the Village Hall from 7pm on September 25.
 A copy of the agenda for the meeting will be available three working days before the meeting.
 All our meetings are open to residents.
 Why not come along and see what we do.

 Breckland Council Issues and Options Consultation